sagarpatel211/CS50_Final_Project/README.md

 ## Description
-My Final Project for CS50 is a web application using Flask, Python ans SQL based in part on the web track's distribution code.
-T he application is named CS50 TODO and it provides the user with the possibility to make a personal list of things to do.
-The list will be only accesible to the user who will be asked to register with username and password.
-The user will be able to loginand logout.
+My final project for CS50 is a web application using Flask, Python and SQL (along with Sqllite3) bassed in part on the web track's distrubution code.
+The application is called "Dictocatch" and it is used as a personal dictionary for users so they can store any words and their definitons they find interesting.
+The personal list of words is only available to each individual with an account, so they must register if they are new.
+The system is also secure since all the passwords are used with SHA-256 and double-entry password during registration.
-The user will be able to check and add new things to do to his personal list.

 ## Contact